radkinz/Dynamic-Programming-Problems/README.md

 # Edit-Distance
-A simple solution to finding the minimun number of edits between two strings
+A simple recursive solution to finding the minimun number of edits between two strings